RomellPineda/taskmaster/README.md

 - 2/25 Implement Coginito user login, sign up, and log out flow.
 - 3/2 Add s3 storage
 - 3/2 Add notifications.
+- 3/3 Implement feature that allows user to share a photo from another with the capability to upload the photo.